MCLDG/web3js-besu-samples/src/eventLogs/README.md

 Scripts:
 - `subscribe.js` - subscribe to new logs sent to the contract using the HTTP polling API
 - `subscribeWebSocket.js` - subscribe to new logs sent to the contract using the WebSocket pub-sub API
-- `getPastLogs.js` - get past logs
+- `getPastLogs.js` - get historical logs

 ## Usage
 Follow the instructions in ../multiNodePrivacyGroup/deployContractToPrivacyGroup.js to create the privacy group and deploy the smart contract.